-Methodology: A detailed semi structured questionnaire identifying socio-demographic characteristics, knowledge of STIs including HIV/AIDS, routes of transmission, symptoms and preventive measures was administered to 405 students using stratified random sampling method, 356 questionnaires were retrieved and used for the study.
+Methodology: Stratified random sampling method was used in the administration of a detailed semi structured questionnaire which identified socio-demographic characteristics, knowledge of STIs including HIV/AIDS, routes of transmission, symptoms and preventive measures.
+Data obtained were analysed using descriptive statistics as well as cross tabulation of some of the variables.

-Results: Knowledge about STIs (87.4%) and HIV/AIDS (91%) was high; most known types of STIs were gonorrhea (89.3%) and syphilis (81.2%) with the least known being cancroids (25%).
-Television was the highest source of knowledge (82%), then school education (81.5%), magazines (74.4%), friends (74.2%), newspapers (73.3%) and health workers, teachers, religious education, parents (61.2% to 67.4%).
-Knowledge of routes of transmission was varied with sexual intercourse (93%), blood transfusion (90.7%), sharing sharp objects (83.7%) and mother to unborn child (77.8%).
+Results: Knowledge about STIs (87.4%) and HIV/AIDS (91%) was relatively high; most known types of STIs were gonorrhea (89.3%) and syphilis (81.2%).
+Television was the highest source of knowledge (82%), then school education (81.5%).
+Knowledge of routes of transmission was varied with sexual intercourse (93%), blood transfusion (90.7%) and sharing sharp objects (83.7%) having the highest values.
 23.6% of the respondents had the misconception that STIs and HIV/AIDS can be transmitted through sharing toilets, eating utensils, witchcraft and kisses.
-Knowledge about symptoms of HIV/AIDS were shared as 84.3% chose weight loss, fever off and on (74.4%), itchy skin rash (68.3%), watery stool lasting >2weeks (44.1%), and sore throat (43.3%); there was varied knowledge of preventive measures with condom use (88.2%), abstinence (86.2%), faithfulness to one uninfected partner (79.8%), avoiding sex with commercial sex workers (67.4%), reduce number of sexual partners (63.2%), delay onset of sex (32%), use of injection after sex (14.3%).
+Knowledge about symptoms of HIV/AIDS were shared but more respondents chose weight loss (84.3%), fever off and on (74.4%) and itchy skin rash (68.3%); there was varied knowledge of preventive measures with condom use (88.2%), abstinence (86.2%) and faithfulness to one uninfected partner (79.8%) having higher values.